Ensono/amido.github.io/docs/workloads/aws/backend/java/define_aws_secrets_java.md

 hide_table_of_contents: false
 description: How to use AWS Secrets as properties
 keywords:
+- aws
-- aws xray
+- xray
+- secrets
-- daemon
+- properties
 - settings
-- template
-- certificate
 ---